Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Remove-AzureRmSqlDatabaseFromFailoverGroup.md

 ## PARAMETERS

 ### -Database
-The Azure SQL Database to be removed from the Failover Group.
+One or more Azure SQL Databases on the Failover Group's primary server to be removed from the Failover Group.

 ```yaml
 Type: System.Collections.Generic.List`1[Microsoft.Azure.Commands.Sql.Database.Model.AzureSqlDatabaseModel]